waldyjoe/waldyjoe.github.io/_research/mapf.md

         Check out the code <a href="https://github.com/Jiaoyang-Li/CBSH2-RTC">here</a>.
     </li>
     </ul>
-    In terms of solultion quality of suboptimal algorithms, PBS find very close-to-optimal solutions.
+    In terms of solution quality of suboptimal algorithms, PBS find very close-to-optimal solutions.
     For instance, for 400 agents, PBS finds solutions 0.17% better than EECBS(1.01) (which finds solutions provably at most 1% worse than optimal) on average.
     For 800 agents, PBS finds solutions 0.31% better than EECBS(1.02) on average.